 Triads are built out of three notes.

-Their are four main types of triads: major, minor, diminished and augmented.
-Hence, triads are basically three notes with the interval of a third in-between each of them.
+There are four main types of triads: major, minor, diminished, and augmented.
+Triads are basically three notes with the interval of a third in-between each of them.

 The basic construction of a triad would therefore contain a note, then an empty space, then the note, another space, and finally, the last note.